BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    caption = "Privay options focus on the display of sensitive data."
 %}

 [Privacy]({{ '/guide/daily-spending-wallet/privacy/' | relative_url }}) settings are straightforward and focused on whether balances are visible or hidden.
-Much of the responsibility to ensure good privacy rests in the hands of the developers.
+While there are some best practices for users, much of the responsibility to ensure good privacy rests in the hands of the developers.

 </div>